EightBitGamer/SBAOFC/README.txt

-SBAOFC.py is a python program written by Elliott "Eight" I.
+SBAOFC.py is a python program written by "Eight"
 This program will use user input to create the nececcery files needed by "Starbound" for the object to be added to the game.

 You will still need to move the images to the right folder, I haven't finished that yet

 SB Pre-release: